Transfer your credit card debt and repay it over 20 months with 0% interest. Find one of the longest balance transfers available today.

 Things to avoid when transferring your balance for a longer term

 - Making extra purchases.
-If you still have a balance outstanding on your credit card and make a purchase interest is charged on the day of the purchase.
+If you make a purchase on a credit card with an outstanding balance, interest is charged on the day of the purchase.
 This defeats the purpose of trying to pack back your original debt.

 - Leaving unpaid balances after the set period.
-Interest on a balance transfer will revert to either the purchase rate, or more commonly, the cash advance rate of interest after the promotional period.
-This can vary from card to card, but commonly, the interest will revert to in excess of 20%p.a..
+Interest on a balance transfer will revert to either the purchase rate or, more commonly, the cash advance rate of interest after the promotional period.
+This can vary from card to card, but usually the interest will revert to an excess of 20%p.a.

 - Transferring to the same bank.
-Most credit card providers don’t allow you to balance transfer to the same bank or its affiliates unless specifically stated in their terms and conditions.
+Most credit card products don’t allow you to balance transfer to the same bank or its affiliates unless specifically stated in their terms and conditions.

-- Why can't I balance transfer my existing debt to a long term balance transfer card from the same provider?
-Most credit card providers only allow new customers to balance transfer or balances transferred from another provider.
+Why can't I balance transfer my existing debt to a long term balance transfer card from the same bank?